Securing Change: The essential information

 The need for Securing Change:

-'Recurrent care proceedings' refers to situations where mothers have taken more than one child into care at different times.
-Extensive research has been conducted oh how quickly mothers are involved in court proceedings again with their subsequent child after their child has been removed from their care.
-There are various projects addressing such issues across the country in which St Michael's is monitoring and learning from.
+'Recurrent care proceedings' refers to situations where mothers have more than one child taken into care at different times.
+Extensive research has been conducted on how quickly some mothers are involved in court proceedings again with their subsequent child after their child has been removed from their care.
+There are various projects around recurrent care proceedings across the country which St Michael's is monitoring and learning from them.
+However, Securing Change is for parents leaving residential assessment with as well as without their child.

 How does Securing Change help:

 Each parent’s situation is different and so is our approach.
-What works for each parent is different so our team is happy to talk about that.
+What works for each parent is different so we are happy to talk about that.
 We want to make sure parents get the best possible help so we may:

 - Attend meetings with social workers and other professionals